Skip to content

 Industry Expertise

-Students can hear from guest speakers who will share their industry expertise and professional practice experience.
-Recent speakers have included Senior Director Marketing Effectiveness at Mars, Advertising Strategist at Spindogs, Planning Director at BBDO, and Account Manager at VCCP.
+Students can hear from guest speakers who share their industry expertise and professional practice experience.
+Recent speakers have included Senior Director Marketing Effectiveness at Mars, Advertising Strategist at Spindogs, Account Manager at VCCP, and VP Global Insights & Analytics at McDonalds.
+We also offer talks and webinars from the Chartered Institute of Marketing.

 How you are assessed